BabylonJS/Documentation/content/start/chap3/walkpath.md

+---
+title: Getting Started - Chapter 3 - A Walk Around The Village
+image:
+description: Learn to move an animating object through your scene.
+keywords: welcome, babylon.js, getting started, start, chapter 3, animation, animation basics, character animation, model loading, parenting
+further-reading:
+video-overview:
+video-content:
+---

 # Getting Started - Working With Code

-# A Walk Around The Village
+## A Walk Around The Village

 There is a useful property of a mesh, *movePOV* which allows us to move a mesh relative to its point of view.
 Generally a newly created mesh will be considered as facing the negative z direction and this is the direction of its point of view.
 To move a mesh forward 6 units in the direction of its point of view you use